 Commodity trade is the overall process of trading products without qualitative differentiation, meaning products are considered the same regardless of the producer.
 In most cases these products are raw materials which are used in many production processes.
-To get an idea of the different type of commodities view our industries pages.
+To get an idea of the different type of commodities view our Knowledge Center.
 Commodity trade takes place on regulated exchanges all over the world.
 On an exchange, futures contracts are traded.
 These are standardized contracts which record the quality and quantity of a commodity that is being traded as well as the price and delivery date.

 There are a number of actors active on the commodity market or who depend on this market to buy and sell their products.
 These actors are, in different degrees, affected with the activities that take place on these markets.
 They are however not only affected by the activities but also play a role in generating activity on the market.